 As to menu selections: Hard to choose and hard to go wrong.
 A few favorites, in addition to the Roadside Smoky Plate: the aforementioned and deeply satisfying lemongrass-infused Delta Soup (which truly is a sure cure for whatever ails you); the translucent and complex spring rolls with what is hands down the best peanut sauce in the region … the delicate spring rolls … sublime Rice Paper coconut shrimp … the always delicious Tamarind Rice Trio with its three savory dipping sauces … the Vietnamese noodle salad with crispy tofu puffs (a staple of our frequent Rice paper takeout runs) … and for a dessert to make your eyes look heavenward in thanks, the chocolate-drizzled coconut ice cream.

 Rice Paper’s lyrical dishes and lovely dining experience are surprisingly well-priced, with most appetizers $6.95–$7.95, entrees $14.95-16.95, and wines by the glass for $6-8 (along with a nice Sake list and a few choice beers).
-We’ve seen blog reviews rapping Rice Paper on price, usually suggesting that Rice Paper’s entree costs are out of line other area restaurants serving Vietnamese and Thai food.
+I’ve seen blog reviews rapping Rice Paper on price, usually suggesting that Rice Paper’s entree costs are out of line other area restaurants serving Vietnamese and Thai food.
 Unfair.
 Springing for the imaginative Roadside Smoky Plate or Jasmine Garden at Rice Paper is kicking it up a few notches from going for even a reliably good bowl of pho or pad thai at popular Asian standbys like Minneapolis’s’ Quang Restaurant or St. Paul’s Trung Nam Bakery.

 It makes more sense to put Rice Paper in a class with other moderately-fine-dining Asian places–none of which is as original or as good on the whole as Rice Paper–such as Jasmine 26 on Minneapolis’s Eat Street.
 Or weigh the value of a marvel like the Roadside Smoky Plate against a comparably priced pasta dish at the best Italian trattorias (the pack-’em-in Broder’s, yes, but even better is the superb Prima, by far our fave Italian bistro).